-Jordan forms, vector and matrix norms, condition numbers, generalized inverses, linear programming, analysis of a few standard algorithms in linear algebra.
-(This course will be offered for the last time during the 1986-87 academic year.)
+History of attempts to prove the fifth postulate; emphasis on plane synthetic hyperbolic geometry; brief treatment of other types of non-Euclidean geometry.
 521A-521B.
-Abstract Algebra (3-3) I, II
+Abstract Algebra (3-3) I, II Prerequisites: Mathematics 252 and 371.

-Prerequisites: Mathematics 142 or 252.
 Mathematics 521A is prerequisite to 521B.
-Selected topics from abstract algebra to include an introduction to the theory of groups. theory of equations, and finite mathematics.

-522. Number Theory (3)
+Abstract algebra to include an introduction to the theory of groups, theory of equations, and finite mathematics.
+522. Number Theory (3) Prerequisites: Mathematics 252 and 371.

-Prerequisite: Mathematics 142 or 252.

-Selected topics from the theory of numbers to include congruences, Diophantine equations, and a study of prime numbers.
-523. Mathematical Logic (3) Prerequisite: Mathematics 142 or 151 or Philosophy 120.
+Theory of numbers to include congruences, Diophantine equations, and a study of prime numbers.
+523. Mathematical Logic (3) Prerequisites: Mathematics 151 or Philosophy 120, and Mathematics 371.
 The logical rules of proof governing sentential connectives and the universal and existential quantifiers with applications.
 Not open to students with credit in Philosophy 521.
-524. Linear Algebra (3) I, II Prerequisite: Mathematics 253.
+524. Linear Algebra (3) I, II Prerequisites: Mathematics 253 and 371.

 Systems of linear equations and inequalities, normed linear spaces, matrix norms, condition numbers, generalized inverses, linear, bilinear and quadratic forms.
 Euclidean spaces, Sylvester's law, the spectral theorem, and canonical forms.
-Not open to students with credit in
+Not open to students with credit in Mathematics 520A-520B.

-530. Differential Equations (3) I, II
+531. Partial Differential Equations (3)

-Prerequisite: Mathematics 142 or 252.
+Prerequisite: Mathematics 537.